Víctor Andrés Belaúnde: Diplomatic service

 He entered the diplomatic service in 1903.
 That same year, he was appointed Secretary of the Archive of Limits, the cartographic department of the Ministry of Foreign Affairs, and Secretary to the Spanish-Argentinean Diplomatic Mission on the Peru-Bolivian Question in Madrid and Buenos Aires in 1905.
 Between 1907 and 1911 Belaúnde was once again in the cartographic department of the Ministry as Chief of the Section of Limits.
-He was subsequently appointed cargé d'affaires at the Peruvian legations in Berlin in 1911 and La Paz in 1915.
+He was subsequently appointed chargé d'affaires at the Peruvian legations in Berlin in 1911 and La Paz in 1915.
 During this time, he spent short terms studying history, constitutional law and English literature at Oxford and Cambridge.

 Upon his return to Peru, he married Sofía Yrigoyen and was one of the founders of the National Democratic Party led by José de la Riva Agüero.
 During the 1915 general elections, he stood for election in Arequipa but resigned to his candidacy and returned to San Marcos as professor of modern philosophy.
 Once again in 1917, Belaúnde stood for election but this time he was defeated.
 Next year, he founded the renowned Mercurio Peruano, a literary magazine named as the Peruvian newspaper founded in 1790.

-In 1919, President Pardo appointed him Minister Plenipotentiary to Uruguay but shortly afterwards he resigned because of the coup d'etat led by Augusto B. Leguía.
+In 1919, President Pardo appointed him Minister Plenipotentiary to Uruguay but shortly afterwards he resigned because of the coup d'état led by Augusto B. Leguía.
 Next year, he gave some conferences in American universities including Columbia, where he was a lecturer of cultural affairs.
 After his time abroad, Belaúnde returned to Peru and was reincorporated to the University of San Marcos as professor of constitutional law.
 However, after a political speech delivered in San Marcos against the Leguía's regime, he was incarcerated in the San Lorenzo Island by the Leguía regime and deported in 1921.